NExST-RnDLabs/NadiaRS/README.md

 # Nadia-R.S Rule/Inference Engine
 Open source project Nadia Rule/Policy Engine with React.js and Spring.
-This project is based on original project [Nadia Rule/Inference Engine.](https://github.com/DeanLee77/Nadia)
+This project is based on original project [Nadia Rule/Inference Engine.](https://github.com/DeanLee77/Nadia).
+Video is also avaiable at [NADIA Policy / Business rules Engine from NExST.R&DLabs](https://youtu.be/xyWjscJ3LxI) or another link is [ Introduction of NADIA Policy / Business rules Engine from NExST.R&DLabs.](https://youtu.be/O-itMgYHRvc)

 ## 1. Introduction
 This project is building a Rules(Policies)/Inference Engine with ease of use and maintain rules/policies.
 It aims to be: